Code-Institute-Submissions/oireachtas-ifd-project/README.md

 This section is also where you would share links to any wireframes, mockups, diagrams etc. that you created as part of the design process.
 These files should themselves either be included in the project itself (in an separate directory), or just hosted elsewhere online and can be in any format that is viewable inside the browser.

 ### Users
-Expected users of the website include 3D artists, educators, software developers and students of all kinds.
+Expected users of the website include lawmakers, educators, journalists and students of all kinds.
 They come to the website with questions in need of answering.

 ### User Stories